-To the extent an individual chooses not to have their excess concessional contributions refunded, the excess amount will count towards their non-concessional contributions cap.
+To the extent that their excess concessional contributions are not refunded, the excess amount will count towards their non-concessional contributions cap.

 Non-concessional contributions

 Non-concessional contributions are generally not tax deductible and are not taxed in the superannuation fund.
 In some cases, personal non-concessional contributions may attract a Government co-contribution.
 If you are a low income earner, your spouse may be eligible for a rebate of up to 18 per cent in respect of non-concessional contributions they make on your behalf (subject to certain conditions).